 Located in the heart of Hanoi (around 15 minutes away from Hanoi Old Quarter), the Presidential Palace is quite easy to reach by different means of transportation, such as taxi, motorbike, or even on foot.
 You can also take public buses passing by the area, including buses number 09, 22, 45, and 50.

-2. The history of Presidential Palace in Hanoi, Vietnam
+2. The history of the Presidential Palace in Hanoi, Vietnam

 The Presidential Palace was built between 1900 and 1906 as the presidential area of the Governor-General of French Indochina.
 It was designed in a European style by a French architect named Auguste Henri Vildieu.
 Having taken approximately 7 years to be built, this structure was the most luxurious construction at that time.